Enter your email, and we'll send instantly send you our "Ultimate Scrapbooking Organization Guide!"

 Good day, scrappers!
-Today I’m going to share you a tip about Gel Press Plate Printing.
-This is a fantastic and easy technique you can add to your scrapbooking techniques and stash.
+Today I'm going to share you a tip about Gel Press Plate Printing.
+This is a fantastic and easy scrapbooking technique.

 There are a lot of sources online that that can tell you how to create your own gel press plate, but I bought mine from the Gel Plate Print Company—which is a bit of an expense up front but I assure you that the effects that will come out of this gel plate is absolutely amazing!

 Want to learn more beautiful scrapbooking background ideas?
 Click here and see more colorful background ideas by checking our books!

 So I've got two sets of paint here: I've got some general acrylic, as well as a free-form/ liquid type of acrylic paint.
 Now one of the things that I do when I get started is I actually lay an A4 piece of paper down.
 All of your printing will be done on this print paper.

 Wait!
 Now That You Have An Amazing Gel Press Prints In Mind, Then You'll Need To Know How To Incorporate Them To Your Layout....Let Me Show You...

 ♥How to START and FINISH a layout to perfection (so no more pushing things around on a page for hours and hours).

 ♥How to get your creative juices flowing again so you'll NEVER experience scrappers block again!